tranpham9/parallelize-deflate/README.md

-# DEFLATE - lossless file compression algorithm
+# DEFLATE
+Parallel Lossless File Compression

 ## Usage of the program